MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/administration/error-remove-a-mailbox-database.md

         auditMailboxes | Remove-Mailbox -AuditLog
         ```

-7. Wait for any pending mailbox move to finish, and then retry the command to remove the database.
+7. Wait for any pending mailbox moves to finish, and then retry the command to remove the database.